Awareness IS the First Step to Healing

 Definition Of Substance Abuse

 Psychologic dependence refers to a state of intense need to continue taking a drug in the absence of physical dependence.
-By these definitions, alcohol is a drug that can cause both physical and psychologic dependence.
+By these definitions, alcohol is a drug that can cause both physical and psychological dependence.
 Alcohol and marijuana is considered to be one of several drugs of abuse.

 Many addicts take abusable substances as a means of relieving anxiety or depression.
 It is often helpful to inquire whether the patient prefers "uppers" (stimulants) or "downers" (sedatives).
 Drug abusers who struggle primarily with depression usually prefer "uppers."
 Those who suffer primarily from anxiety tend to prefer "downers".

 Clinical Methods: The History, Physical, and Laboratory Examinations.
 3rd edition.

 New Pathways Core Values